tonym128/tonym128.github.io/_posts/2025-12-29-peakylight-post-mortem.markdown

 ![Sorry Dave, I cannot do that](/images/2025/12/29/sorrydave-opt.jpg "Sorry Dave, I Cannot Do that")

-It wasn't as simple as that as the AI didn't have context on the GPS location which I wanted to know about and wasn't going to actually run code to figure it out, the best it might do it query it's big LLM knowledgebase or use MCP for some external tooling calls, but nothing internally or externally was able to answer the question for it or me.
+It wasn't as simple as that as the AI didn't have context on the GPS location which I wanted to know about and wasn't going to actually run code to figure it out, the best it might do it query its big LLM knowledgebase or use MCP for some external tooling calls, but nothing internally or externally was able to answer the question for it or me.

 ## Attempt 3: Local running cli tool to do the calc.